finger-to-the-sky/My-Portfolio/README.md

 - <a href="https://drive.google.com/file/d/1QnGBOa1SVIbzj30FfV1QlFQwkEbO5iTl/view?usp=sharing">Algorithms and Python Data Structures</a> | <a href="https://drive.google.com/file/d/1iN0CFkrW7LW8li2QCzS4CHEsNFJOZYOG/view?usp=sharing">HTML/CSS course</a>
 <p>Further learning on the platform suspended.
 So I began to study to repeat the passed material and study by myself</p>

-- By myself: Methods of gathering and processing information from the Internet
+- By myself: Methods of gathering and processing information from the Internet | <a href="https://github.com/finger-to-the-sky/Methods_Parsing_Scraping/tree/master/Lesson_6">wrote Scrapper's sites work.ua, jobs.ua</a> and <a href="https://github.com/finger-to-the-sky/Methods_Parsing_Scraping/tree/master/Lesson_7">Budmax.ua</a>
 - By myself: Fundamentals of Django | <a href="https://github.com/finger-to-the-sky/geekshop-server">Implemented the "GeekShop" online store project</a>
 - Since August 11: I began studying the basic course and started the interactive course HTML / CSS | I also began to learn Django REST framework | I am also studying Computer Networks.
 - <a href="">HTML/CSS interactive course</a> | <a href="https://github.com/finger-to-the-sky/My_Site">I implemented a simple makeup by the layout.</a>